Building Bridges North-South

 Institute of Pastoral Studies, Loyola University Chicago

-Last October, we were part of a team of Loyola University Chicago faculty, brainstorming ways that we could connect the university community to the Synod 2021-2023 process now underway.
+In October 2021, we were part of a team of Loyola University Chicago faculty, brainstorming ways that we could connect the university community to the Synod 2021-2024 process now underway.
 Pope Francis launched this unprecedented global project more than a year ago with an invitation to Christians everywhere to offer their perspective and voice.
 His goal is for everyone to participate in a process of shared discernment (a “synodal” process) on the way the Catholic Church must evolve to embody its mission today.
 Our ideas for University events evolved in unpredictable ways and led to Building Bridges North-South: a Zoom meeting of 16 students with Pope Francis himself!
 This event was co-sponsored by IPS, The Hank Center for the Catholic Intellectual Heritage and Loyola's Department of Theology Those students were selected as representatives by their peers in regional groups from across North, Central, and South America.
 In all, we accompanied in those regional groups 128 students attending 59 different universities in 22 different countries.

 It went well.